Single bowl vs. double bowl: Which is better?

 If you are deciding between a single bowl and a double bowl sink, the real question may be whether your kitchen deserves a sink designed for how you actually cook and clean today.

 If you would like to talk through this decision with someone who has 22 years of professional kitchen design experience and 27 years designing custom sinks, I offer complimentary educational Zoom conversations.
 I have spoken with thousands of homeowners and families worldwide, creating personalized sink designs based on height, handedness, cooking style, and family size.
 This is not a sales call, and there is no obligation of any kind.
-To schedule, simply click here and select a day and time that is convenient for you.
-The calendar automatically detects your time zone, so all available times are shown in your local time.

 Comments